 This medication is a proton pump inhibitor (PPI), prescribed for gastroesophageal reflux disease (GERD).
 With amoxicillin and clarithromycin it is used for treatment of Helicobacter pylori infection and duodenal ulcer.
 It is also used to aid in reduction in occurrence of gastric ulcers associated with continuous NSAID therapy, and in Zollinger-Ellison syndrome.
 It blocks the production of stomach acid.
-When it is not to be taken (Contraindications): Hypersensitivity.

 It should not be co-administered with Methotrexate, clopidogrel and atazanavir.

 GERD: 20 or 40 mg is given once daily for 4-8 weeks.
 In children ages 1-11, the dose is 10 or 20 mg daily.